Predicate

 What is a predicate?

-In traditional grammar, a sentence consists of two parts:
+In traditional grammar, a sentence consists of two parts:- a subject,

 consider the following sentence: